LLM-Driven Collaborative Model for Untangling Commits via Explicit and Implicit Dependency Reasoning: Methodology

 For most modification operations, the changed parts account for only a small proportion of the entire program.
 To reduce unnecessary information, we introduce the concept of \textit{explicit contexts}.
-The \textit{explicit contexts} is a compressed $\delta$-PDG graph obtained by retaining only the modified nodes and their relationships in the $\delta$-PDG.
-Although the \textit{explicit contexts} loses some context information, it still retains the data dependencies and control dependencies between the changed nodes.
-Consequently, the \textit{implicit contexts} retains only the modified nodes in the $\delta$-PDG and their neighbor nodes in one hop.
-Compared with the \textit{explicit contexts}, the \textit{implicit contexts} retains more surrounding code information.
+The Explicit Context (i.e., $G_{Explicit}$) is a highly compressed graph designed to capture the logical dependency flow solely among the modified statements, disregarding intervening unchanged code.
+To construct $G_{Explicit}$, we first initialize a subgraph containing only the changed nodes ($N_{\text{Changed}}$), as shown in Algorithm \ref{alg:ex_im_contexts_generation} (Line 10).
+We then apply dependency compression by adding shortcut edges: for every distinct pair of nodes $(S, T) \in N_{\text{Changed}}$ that have a dependency path in the complete $G_{Merged}$, a direct shortcut edge is added between $S$ and $T$ in $G_{Explicit}$ (Lines 14-18).
+Although $G_{Explicit}$ loses all surrounding context, it effectively preserves the critical data and control dependencies between the modified statements, offering a minimal, dependency-centric view of the change impact.

+Conversely, the Implicit Context (i.e., $G_{Implicit}$ ) is designed to retain neighbor code information without applying compression. $G_{Implicit}$ is generated by extracting the subgraph that includes all changed nodes ($N_{\text{Changed}}$) and their direct one-hop neighbors in $G_{Merged}$ (Lines 11-12). $G_{Implicit}$ strictly preserves only the original PDG edges present among these nodes and contains no shortcut edges.
+By including the immediate neighbors, $G_{Implicit}$ offers a larger, more comprehensive view of the surrounding code and structural environment than $G_{Explicit}$, enabling LLMs to leverage richer semantic information for accurate analysis.